A generalized Helmholtz-type decomposition of symmetric tensor fields and applications to ray transforms: Decomposition results

+In this section, we provide two decomposition theorems in $\Rt$.
+We begin by proving the decomposition of symmetric rank-two tensor fields, followed by the analogous result for elastic rank-two tensors.

-\section{A decomposition result for symmetric $2$-tensor fields in \texorpdfstring{$\Rb^2$}{}}
+\subsection{A decomposition result for symmetric $2$-tensor fields in \texorpdfstring{$\Rb^2$}{}}

 The goal of this section is to prove that any symmetric $2$-tensor field can be decomposed uniquely into a $2$-solenoidal part and a $2$-potential part.
 This decomposition theorem extends the result~\cite[Theorem 2.6.2]{Sharafutdinov_book}, which gives a unique decomposition of a symmetric $m$-tensor field into its solenoidal part and potential part.
-This result can be viewed as a generalization of the well-known Helmholtz (also known as the Helmholtz-Hodge) decomposition of a vector field into a divergence-free (solenoidal) part and a curl-free (potential) part. \\ We begin by stating a lemma that was discussed in our previous work \cite[Lemma 3.2]{Rohit_Suman}.
-We present the simplified version (corresponding to $m=2$ and $n=2$) of this result, which we will need in the following discussion.
+This result can be viewed as a generalization of the well-known Helmholtz (also known as the Helmholtz-Hodge) decomposition of a vector field into a divergence-free (solenoidal) part and a curl-free (potential) part.

+\begin{definition}[$k$-solenoidal and $k$-potential tensor fields] For any fixed $1 \leq k \leq m$, a symmetric $m$-tensor field $f \in C^\infty(\Rb^n;S^m)$ is said to be \begin{enumerate} \item $k$-solenoidal tensor field if $\delta^k f = 0$, and \item $k$-potential tensor field if there exists a $(m-k)$-tensor field $v \in C^\infty(\Rb^n, S^{m-k})$ such that $ f = \D^k v.$ \end{enumerate} \end{definition} For $k=1$, the $k$-solenoidal and $k$-potential tensor fields coincide with the usual solenoidal and potential tensor fields, respectively.
+The definition already appeared in~\cite[Definition 3.1]{Rohit_Suman}.

+We begin by recalling a tensor decomposition previously shown in~\cite[Lemma 3.2]{Rohit_Suman}.
+We only recall a simplified version (corresponding to $m=2$ and $n=2$) of this result, which we will need in the following discussion.

 \begin{lemma}[{\cite[Lemma 3.2]{Rohit_Suman} and \cite[Lemma 2.6.1]{Sharafutdinov_book}}] Given a tensor field $f\in C^{\infty}(\Rb^2;S^2)$, there exist unique $g\in C^{\infty}(\Rb^2\setminus\{0\};S^2)$ and $v\in C^{\infty}(\Rb^2\setminus\{0\})$ such that the following decomposition of $f$ holds: